 Whether it’s an additional drop-off or unexpected traffic, you can use Maxoptra’s incremental planning function to manage changes automatically once routes have been locked.
 You can easily add new deliveries and post cut-off orders into your schedules.
 The software will then automatically amend routes, take into account other deliveries and calculate new arrival times.

 Customers need to know when they’ll receive their deliveries so they can plan their day and make sure they’ll be on-hand to receive them.
 By using Maxoptra it’s easy to keep everyone in the loop when it comes to the progress of your deliveries.

 Our software will send both email alerts and SMS texts to customers so they know when to expect their orders.
-The customers can even track the progress of their deliveries in real time using a website widget or Facebook bot.
+The customers can even track the progress of their deliveries in real time using a website widget.
 And when it comes to the actual delivery itself your drivers can use our ePod app to log proof of delivery signatures, take photos and add comments.

 Not all deliveries are equal – some need to be received faster and some orders contain fresh goods that need to reach customers in peak condition.
 It’s a further complication when you’re already managing a packed schedule of drivers, deliveries and different vehicles.

 Our software lets you maintain the quality of your deliveries by assigning which orders should be delivered first.
 For time-sensitive or fresh orders you can assign an onboard time limit to reduce wastage and make sure deliveries are of the highest quality.
 It will also let you assign mixed temperature vehicles to the right orders to make sure you’re using the right tools for the job.